hydephp/action/docs/index.md

     deploy: "pages"
 ```

-You also need to make sure that your GitHub Pages source is set to "GitHub Actions" and that the `GITHUB_TOKEN` has the permission `"id-token: write"`.
+You also need to make sure that your GitHub Pages source is set to "GitHub Actions" and that the `GITHUB_TOKEN` has the `id-token: write` and `pages: write` permissions.

 You can set the permissions using the following code, added to the `jobs.<job_id>.permissions` section of your workflow file: